- Home

 Rio Vista Park Improvements

-The restroom building at Rio Vista park is over 40 years old and in desperate need of replacement.
-This project will demolish the existing park restroom building and replace it with a new ADA compliant building that is safe, reliable, and aesthetically pleasing.
+The restroom building at Rio Vista Park is over 40 years old and in desperate need of replacement.
+This project will demolish the existing park restroom building and replace it with a new ADA compliant restroom that is safe, reliable, and aesthetically pleasing.
 The project also includes a new stand-alone shade structure and upgraded adjacent hardscape.
 This project is being funded by the Community Development Block Grant (CDBG) program.

 Oak Canyon Renovation